 How to Make Sweet Potato Hash

-But the best part about sweet potato hash is making and eating it!
+The best part about sweet potato hash, of course, is making and eating it!

 Add the sweet potato hash to a plate, top with egg (extra protein, yum!), cilantro and hot sauce.

 Looking for more sweet potato recipes to try out?
 Here are some to get you started: